btcpayserver/btcpayserver-doc/BTCPayVsOthers.md

 * **Payment Buttons** - HTML embeddable donation and pay buttons.
 * **Unlimited Stores** - Merchants can process payments for their own stores, or for others.
 * **Translations** - Customers can pay in 20 different languages.
-* **Payment Requests** - Create & send an invoice requesting payment for goods or services.
+* **Payment Requests** - Create & send a long-lived invoice requesting payment for goods or services.

 ----